NetPosterWorks - Educational Posters selected for teachers by a teacher.

 for music education and social studies classrooms, theme decor for fans.

-social studies > history > black history > Duke Ellington < music < composers < notable men
+social studies > history > black history > DUKE ELLINGTON < music < composers < notable men

-Duke Ellington, jazz composer, pianist, and band leader, was one of the best known African-Americans of the twentieth century, and continues to be a highly respected muscial genius.
-Ellington's given names were Edward Kennedy (for his father James Edward Ellington and his mother Daisy Kennedy Ellington); he earned the nickname "Duke" from a childhood classmate and it suited his suave style and elegant manners.
-Ellington, considered America's greatest composer with over 2,000 pieces of music, was also one of America's greatest ambassadors of goodwill.
+Ellington's given names were Edward Kennedy (for his father James Edward Ellington and his mother Daisy Kennedy Ellington); he earned the nickname “Duke” from a childhood classmate and it suited his suave style and elegant manners.

 DUKE ELLINGTON POSTERS